HarrisHongting/COMP0124-MAAI/README.md

 # COMP0124-MAAI
-This is all related code of our COMP0124 coursework 3: Multi-agent reinforcement learning in the highway scenario
+This is all related code of our COMP0124 coursework 2: Multi-agent reinforcement learning for simple autonomous driving scenarios

 # Main environmental requirements